 Charles M. Lizza

 Charlie Lizza brings more than 35 years of litigation experience to his representation of pharmaceutical companies in high stakes patent litigation.
 Mr. Lizza concentrates his practice in Hatch-Waxman ANDA litigation and protecting the intellectual property of branded pharmaceutical and medical device companies.
 He currently serves as New Jersey litigation counsel in more than three dozen patent cases for approximately 20 major pharmaceutical companies.
-Under Mr. Lizza’s leadership, Saul Ewing’s patent litigation team was ranked fifth nationally in 2015-16 for number of cases involving ANDA plaintiff representation and fifth nationally for number of new cases involving patentee representation.
+Under Mr. Lizza’s leadership, Saul Ewing Arnstein & Lehr’s patent litigation team was ranked fourth, nationally, for the number of cases involving patentee representation between 2015 and the first quarter of 2017, and fourth, nationally, for the number of cases involving ANDA plaintiff representation between 2009 and the first quarter of 2017.

 Mr. Lizza serves as a member of the Local Patent Rules Committee for the U.S. District Court for the District of New Jersey, Chairman of the New Jersey Supreme Court’s Committee on the Unauthorized Practice of Law and as a member of the Supreme Court’s Professional Responsibility Rules Committee.
 He also serves as a Trustee of the Association of the Federal Bar of New Jersey and Co-Chair of its Judicial Conference.
 Mr. Lizza has taught at seminars for Federal Judges in the District of New Jersey and reviewed and edited materials presented to newly appointed Judges and Magistrate Judges.

-In public service, Mr. Lizza has served as Chairman of the Board of Directors of Covenant House New York and as Chairman of the Board of Trustees of St. Peter’s Prep in Jersey City, NJ.
+In public service, Mr. Lizza currently serves on the Board of Trustees of Saint Peter’s University.
+He has served as Chairman of the Board of Directors of Covenant House New York and as Chairman of the Board of Trustees of Saint Peter’s Prep in Jersey City, NJ.
 In 2014, he was inducted into the Eagle Scout Hall of Fame of the Patriots’ Path Council where he currently serves as a member of its Executive Board.

 Prior to joining Saul Ewing in 2007, Mr. Lizza was a partner for more than 15 years with the New York-based firm LeBoeuf, Lamb, Greene & MacRae LLP.
 Prior to that, he was an associate at Shearman & Sterling and a Law Clerk to Chief Judge David N. Edelstein of the U.S. District Court for the Southern District of New York.